Paul Feyerabend: Post-WWII, PhD, and early career in England

-Berkeley, Zurich and Retirement
+Berkeley, Zurich and retirement

-Feyerabend's primary academic appointment was at UC Berkeley.
-While he was hired in 1958, he spent his first two years in the United States at the University of Minnesota, working closely with Herbert Feigl and Paul Meehl after rejecting a job offer from Cornell.
-In California, he frequently visited UCLA where he became good friends with Carnap, who he called a "wonderful person, gentle, understanding, not at all as dry as would appear from some (not all) of his writings" as well as Tarski.
-He was married for a third time.
+Feyerabend's primary academic appointment was at the University of California at Berkeley.
+While he was hired there in 1958, he spent part of his first years in the United States at the University of Minnesota, working closely with Herbert Feigl and Paul Meehl after rejecting a job offer from Cornell University.
+In California, he met and befriended Rudolf Carnap, whom he described as a "wonderful person, gentle, understanding, not at all as dry as would appear from some (not all) of his writings", and Alfred Tarski, among others.
+He also married for a third time.
 At Berkeley, Feyerabend mostly lectured on general philosophy and philosophy of science.
-During the student revolution, he lectured on other revolutionaries (Lenin, Mao, Mill, and Cohn-Bendit).
+During the student revolution, he also lectured on revolutionaries (Lenin, Mao, Mill, and Cohn-Bendit).
 He often invited students and outsiders, including Lenny Bruce and Malcolm X, to guest lecture on a variety of issues including gay rights, racism, and witchcraft.
 He supported the students but did not support student strikes.
 John Searle attempted to get Feyerabend fired from his position for hosting lectures off-campus.
-In his autobiography, Feyerabend reveals that—during his Berkeley appointment— he suffered from bouts of ill health and depression:

-He later started a position at the London School of Economics.
-There, he met Imre Lakatos, and the two became close friends and often met at Lakatos' apartment, which was located above Alistair Sim's.
-Lakatos and Feyerabend planned to write a dialogue volume in which Lakatos would defend a rationalist view of science and Feyerabend would attack it.
-This planned joint publication was put to an end by Lakatos's sudden death in 1974.
-After Lakatos’ death, Feyerabend felt more isolated from the philosophical community.

-Feyerabend spent two terms at Yale, which he describes as boring and felt that most there did not have "ideas of their own."
-He did meet Jeffrey Bub, however, and the two became friends.
-He attempted to give everyone in graduate seminars 'As', which was strongly resisted by the students at Yale, and he asked students in his undergraduate classes to build something useful, like furniture or short films, rather than term papers or exams.
+As Feyerabend was highly marketable in academia and personally restless, he kept accepting and leaving university appointments while holding more 'stable' positions in Berkeley and London.
+For instance, starting in 1968, he spent two terms at Yale, which he describes as boring, feeling that most there did not have "ideas of their own."
+There, however, he did meet Jeffrey Bub, and the two became friends.
+He remembered attempting to give everyone in graduate seminars 'As', which was strongly resisted by the students at Yale.
+He also asked students in his undergraduate classes to build something useful, like furniture or short films, rather than term papers or exams.
+In the same years, he accepted a new chair in philosophy of science in Berlin and a professorship in Auckland (New Zealand).
+In Berlin, he faced a 'problem' as he was assigned two secretaries, fourteen assistants and an impressive office with antique furniture and an anteroom, which "gave him the willies":